mikeybkats/MoMM2/wordpress/wp-content/plugins/popup-maker/readme.txt

 = Best WordPress Popup Plugin =

-Popup Maker is the **best popup plugin WordPress** has to offer.
+Popup Maker™ is the **best popup plugin WordPress** has to offer.
 It is extremely versatile & flexible.
 Bend it to create any type of modal or content overlay for your WordPress website.

 Customize every facet of your popups, from theme and position, to targeting and cookies.